 The existing outside lighting was replaced with new fixtures from Coventry Lighting and new LED up-lighting was installed by Edison Lighting.
 The new lights help accent the museum so this Canfield landmark is highlighted at night as well as it is during the day.

 The interior of the now enclosed reading room was re-modeled with new walls, trim, and a fresh coat of paint to get ready for shelving and new carpet.
 The new carpet was installed by DJV Carpet.
-Once the shelving, desks, and tables are installed it will provide a nice space to read through our many books, articles, and binders of information.
+The shelving, desks, and tables from the Rotary Club are now installed and will provide a space to read through our many books, articles, and binders of information.

 The main entry staircase and walkway contain the memorial bricks and is a staple of the history of the museum.
-The foundation of the stairs and the mortar that holds the bricks has eroded over time.
-The bricks need to be removed and cleaned, the foundation re-poured, and the bricks re-set and sealed.
+The foundation of the stairs and the mortar that holds the bricks had eroded over time.
+The bricks needed to be removed and cleaned/ replaced, the foundation re-poured, and the bricks re-set and sealed.
+Thanks to the Youngstown Foundation and J&M Builders, the foundation has been replaced and the bricks have been re-set.

 The Wall of Honor is where we dedicate a plaque during Memorial Day services every year with the names of military veterans submitted throughout the previous year by family members to honor them.
 For information regarding plaque dedication please contact the War Vet Museum.
 Renovations are to include black marble trim to finish off the placement of each plaque.